 PLACEMENTS - HEALTH

-The University is working closely with and following Department of Health (DH) advice about health student placements.
+The University is working closely with the relevant government department on health student placements.

-On-site placements will be subject to additional COVID safety measures, as host organisations need to confirm for La Trobe that they are complying with the government’s COVID-19 WorkSafe advice.
-The Placement Operations Team will be in regular contact with general updates and will contact you if your placement is affected as a result of COVID-19.
+Many placements are still subject to additional COVID safety measures, as host organisations need to confirm for La Trobe that they are complying with the government’s COVID-19 WorkSafe advice.
+The Partnership Operations Team will be in contact if your placement is affected as a result of COVID-19.

-Please contact the placements team or your subject coordinator if you have any specific questions.
+Please contact your Placement Officer or your subject coordinator if you have any specific questions.

 What is the vaccination requirement for health placement?

-I am volunteering in the medical industry – will LTU’s insurance cover me if I contract COVID-19?
+I am a volunteer in the medical industry – will La Trobe’s insurance cover me if I contract COVID-19?